mattlenius/Rnfoodencuesta/encuesta/README.md

 ## Expressions of Gratitude 🎁

-* I want to thank the free market team for the opportunity to present this project
+* I want to thank the free market team for the opportunity to present this project.